spinningideas/client-store/README.md

 // If database already exists, and want to alter existing tables if (!moviesStore.columnExists("movies", "runTime")) {
   moviesStore.alterTable("movies", "runTime", 121);
-  moviesStore.commit(); // commit the deletions to localStorage }
+  moviesStore.commit(); // commit the new columns to storage }

 // Multiple columns can also added at once